Dooragan National Park

 - At times, as with anywhere in the bush, ticks, leeches, and other biting insects may be about, and it’s a good idea to wear light-coloured clothing and insect repellent if you’re sensitive to such bites.

 The highlight of taking this walk is really the gallery of birds nest ferns, epiphyte orchids, and other plants on the southern part of the loop walk.
-There’s also an amazing and accessible example of a strangler fig close to the track, near the carpark end of the southern side of the loop walk.
+There’s also an amazing example of a strangler fig close to the track, near the carpark end of the southern side of the loop walk.
+The northern end of this loop track is wheelchair-accessible.

 - in Dooragan National Park in the North Coast region